-And yet, I can't give you advice, I can't tell you how to get to your success.
-There's no magic bullet.
-But what I can do for you is to ask you to get real.
-I ask you to stop covering your fears in a story.
+And yet, I can’t give you advice and tell you how to get to your success.
+There’s no magic bullet.
+But I can ask you to get real and stop covering your fears in a story.

-I ask you to do the work.
-I ask you to stop consuming success and start connecting with your own journey.
-That's the magic recipe, that IS the recipe for success.
+Let’s do the work.
+It’s time to stop consuming success and start connecting with your own journey.

 Key takeaways for moving from fearful to fearless:

-Fear is holding you back, for sure.
-Some level of fear is always there, that's why we all have to keep looking at our fears on a regular basis.
+Fear is holding us back, for sure.
+On some level, fear is always there.
+That’s why we have to keep looking at our fears on a regular basis.

-We all have fears, no matter how much we’ve been working on our journey.
+We all have fears, no matter how much we’ve been working on ourselves and our journey.

 There’s no need to be ashamed of your fears, make them your friends.

-Make your fears visible to the daylight if you are serious about dealing with them.
+Make your fears visible to the daylight if you want to deal with them.
 Now is the time!